-I had drinks with a gaggle of old friends who’ve decided to stick it out with this various start-ups.
+I had drinks with a gaggle of old friends who’ve decided to stick it out with these various start-ups.
 Having decided to jump to a big company, it was strange to hear all the various woes of start-up-dom that I’d completely forgotten.
 Thank god.

 Two questions that I was surprised that none of the friends were able to answer were, “How much money do you have in the bank?” and “What are you burning each month?”